 The Warren’s Occult Museum in Monroe, Connecticut

 Most people who bring haunted or possessed objects into their homes do it by mistake, but not Ed and Lorraine Warren.
-In fact, not only do they keep haunted and possessed objects in the basement of their home in Monroe, Connecticut, but they’ve made it into a one of a kind attraction: an Occult Museum.
+In fact, not only do they keep haunted and possessed objects in the basement of their home in Monroe, Connecticut, but they’ve made it into a one of a kind Occult Museum.

 What is The Warren’s Occult Museum